Practical tips and tools for growing a business

 Realizing that the company will not be able to pay the creditors, the best thing the company can do is to warn the creditor as soon as possible about the situation.
 Both lenders and trading partners have a great interest in ensuring that the company can survive the crisis, and will almost always be ready to make compromises in payments in order to help the company in such a situation.
 In these conversations, it is extremely important to communicate the analysis of the situation (reasons) and solutions - the first two preparatory steps described above.
 If possible, create your desired payment plan in advance to offer the creditor a ready-made solution.

 In conclusion, if the company is not or feels that it will not be able to settle its obligations, it is recommended to start negotiations with its creditors in a timely and proactive manner.
 It is important in the eyes of creditors to see that the company comes to such negotiations prepared and with a plan.
-In its long history of financing companies, Capitalia has seen that with such a pragmatic approach it is possible to find a way out of even the most difficult situations and ensure the long-term viability of the company.
+In its long history of financing companies, Capitalia has seen that with such a pragmatic approach it is possible to find a way out of even the most difficult situations and ensure the company's longevity.

 Investments and sale of bills